baha-homidov/school_database/README.md

-#Simple project to practice C++
+# Simple project to practice C++

-Despcription:
+## Description:
-This is a simple student data management system written in C++.
+<p>This is a simple student data management system written in C++.
 The main reason of writing this programm was to practice C++.
-So far there are several main
+So far there are several main features: </p>

-features:
+* Storing 'Student' data:
-1.Storing 'Student' data:
+    - Full name
-  a) Full name
+    - Major name
-  b) Major name
+    - Birth date(as a 'Date' data type)
-  c) Birth date(as a 'Date' data type)
+    - Enrollment date(as a 'Date' data type)
-  d) Enrollment date(as a 'Date' data type)
+    - Marks(According to a School's subject list)
-  e) Marks(According to a School's subject list) 2.Storing separate school datas:
+* Storing separate school datas:
-  a)'School' can have its own subject list
+    - 'School' can have its own subject list
-  b)'School' can have its own name
+    - 'School' can have its own name
-  c)'School' has it's own student list
+    - 'School' has it's own student list
-  d)'School' data is protected with password
+    - 'School' data is protected with password
-2.Saving data as a file and ability to load saved data from the file.
+* Saving data as a file and ability to load saved data from the file.
-3.Handling invalid input from the user(but not perfect).
+* Handling invalid input from the user(but not perfect).
-4.Adding entries.
+* Adding entries.
-5.Deleting entries.
+* Deleting entries.
-6.Searching via full name or ID number.
+* Searching via full name or ID number.
-7.Showing average score of a given student or the whole school.
+* Showing average score of a given student or the whole school.
-8.Sorting student-list by name or ID number(entries are sorted by ID numbers by default).
+* Sorting student-list by name or ID number(entries are sorted by ID numbers by default).